Pilot/Feasibility Grants

 Applicants must be affiliated with UCSF or one of its partner or neighboring institutions (CPMC, UC Berkeley) and fall into one of the following categories of eligibility:

-*Category N investigators can be (a) junior faculty in liver research without current or past NIH support (career development awards excluded), or (b) senior trainee investigators in liver research in transition to an independent career.
-Senior trainee investigators must be in their final year of postdoctoral training during the award year and have a clear plan for transition to independence, i.e., active or pending application for an NIH or equivalent career development award, and must provide a letter of support from their department chair.
+*Category N investigators can be (a) junior faculty in liver research without current or past NIH support (except career development awards), or (b) senior trainee investigators in liver research in transition to an independent career.
+Senior trainees must be in their final year of postdoctoral training during the award year and have a plan for an immediate transition following the award yearto either a faculty or professional research appointment at an academic institution.
+Senior ostdocs must provide a letter from their Department Chair documenting their pending institutional appointment.
+Senior postdocs are also expected to have an active or pending application for a career development award (NIH or private foundation) at the time the application is submitted.

 What are the main review criteria?